christopherhjung/c-compiler/lib/googletest/googletest/docs/advanced.md

 a `SetUp`/`TearDown` function; see [constructor/destructor vs. `SetUp`/`TearDown`](faq.md#CtorVsSetUp)

-WARNING: A fatal assertion in a helper function (private void-returning method) called from a constructor or destructor does not terminate the current test, as your intuition might suggest: it merely returns from the constructor or destructor early, possibly leaving your object in a partially-constructed or
+WARNING: A fatal assertion in a helper function (private void-returning target) called from a constructor or destructor does not terminate the current test, as your intuition might suggest: it merely returns from the constructor or destructor early, possibly leaving your object in a partially-constructed or